Pestingo/Sign-In-Sign-Up-Form/README.md

 This project is open-source and available under the MIT License.

 ✨ Acknowledgments
-Created with ❤️ by Pestingo.
+Created with ❤️ by Pestingo(Pester Mbhetse).
 If you like this project, consider giving it a ⭐ on GitHub!